KhronosGroup/SYCL_Reference/source/iface/scalar-types.rst

 ``half``
 ========

-A 16-bit floating-point.
+A 16-bit floating-point type.
 The half data type must conform to the IEEE 754-2008 half precision storage format.
 This type is only supported on devices that have ``aspect::fp16``. ``std::numeric_limits`` must be specialized for the half data type.